dreambitsfoundation/Monu-Framework/README.md

 Everytime we create a new router they need to be registered within the app instance which is responsible for executing the router.

 ### Routers are synchronous
-Routers are created as synchronous instances hence **MView** elements are good to be initialized when a synchronous function has completed executing or else the values passed to a View template which is an end result of the asynchronous task may result to an **undefined** value.
+Routers are created as synchronous instances hence **MView** elements are good to be initialized when an asynchronous function has completed executing or else the values passed to an MView template which is an end result of the asynchronous task may result to an **undefined** value.

 ### A Router Instance in Depth
 A Router instance houses the callback function that will be executed everytime user navigates to a new location using an **MAnchor** (described in the later part of this documentation).
 This may contains operations related to preparing data for the hence created **MView** instances, AJAX requests, initialization of **MView** instances etc. A router's callback function must return all variable having **MView** instance or else the hence initilized elements in the missing MView instance variable are not shown in the resulting route view.